 - 1. Currently receiving medication via PA Health & Wellness benefit and documentation supports positive response to therapy or the Continuity of Care policy (PA.LTSS.PHAR.01) applies; - 2.
-Member is responding positively to therapy as evidenced by clinical muscle strength assessments (examples may include but are not limited to the QMG score, 3TUG test, T25FW test) (see Appendix D); - 3.
-If request is for a dose increase, new dose does not exceed one of the following: - a.
-Firdapse 80 mg (8 tablets per day); - b.
-Ruzurgi: - i.
-Weight \geq 45 kg: 30 mg per dose (total 100 mg [10 tablets] per day); - ii.
-Weight < 45 kg: 15 mg per dose (total 50 mg [5 tablets] per day).
+Member is responding positively to therapy as evidenced by clinical muscle strength assessments (examples may include but are not limited to the QMG score, 3TUG test, T25FW test) (see Appendix D) or member's condition has improved or stabilized based on the prescriber's assessment; - 3.
+Member does not have a history of seizures; - 3.
+If request is for a dose increase, new dose does not exceed one of the following (a or b): - a.
+Adults and pediatrics weighing \geq 45 kg: 80 mg (8 tablets) per day; - b.
+Pediatrics weighing < 45 kg: 40 mg (4 tablets) per day.